-Definition 6.1.1.
+Definition 7.1.1.
 A diagram D is a directed graph on a set of vertices V(D) and edges E(D).
-A diagram with identities is a diagram with a choice of a distinguished edge $\mathrm{id}v: v \to v$ for every $v \in D$.
+A diagram with identities is a diagram with a choice of a distinguished edge $\mathrm{id}v: v \to v$ for every $v \in V(D)$.
 A diagram is called finite if it has only finitely many vertices.
 A finite full subdiagram of a diagram D is a diagram containing a finite subset of vertices of D and all edges (in D) between them.
 By abuse of notation we often write $v \in D$ instead of $v \in V(D)$.
 The set of all directed edges between $p, q \in D$ is denoted by D(p, q).
-Remark 6.1.2.
-One may view a diagram as a category where composition of morphisms is not defined.
+Remark 7.1.2.
+In the literature, the terminology quiver is also quite frequent.
+Note, however, that a finite quiver usually is only allowed to have finitely many edges.
+We prefer to stay away from the notion.
+Following Nori, one may may think of a diagram as a category where composition of morphisms is not defined.
+Conversely, every small category defines a diagram with identifies.
 The notion of a diagram with identity edges is not standard.
 The notion is useful later when we consider multiplicative structures.
-Example 6.1.3.
+Example 7.1.3.
 Let \mathcal{C} be a small category.
 Then we can associate a diagram $D(\mathcal{C})$ with vertices the set of objects in \mathcal{C} and edges given by morphisms.
 It is even a diagram with identities.
 By abuse of notation we usually also write \mathcal{C} for the diagram.
-Definition 6.1.4.
+Definition 7.1.4.
 A representation T of a diagram D in a small category C is a map T of directed graphs from D to D(C).
 A representation T of a diagram D with identities is a representation such that id is mapped to id.
-For $p, q \in D$ and every edge m from p to q we denote their images simply by Tp, Tq and $Tm: Tp \to Tq$ (mostly without brackets).
-Remark 6.1.5.
+For $p, q \in D$ and every edge m from p to q we denote their images simply by Tp, Tq and $Tm : Tp \to Tq$ (mostly without brackets).
+Remark 7.1.5.
 Alternatively, a representation is defined as a functor from the path category $\mathcal{P}(D)$ to \mathcal{C} .
-Recall that the objects of the path category are the vertices of D, and the morphisms are sequences of directed edges $e_1e_2 \dots e_n$ for $n \geq 0$ with the edge e_i starting in the end point of e{i-1} for $i = 2, \dots, n$.
+Recall that the objects of the path category are the vertices of D, and the morphisms are sequences of directed edges $e_1e_2...e_n$ for $n \geq 0$ with the edge e_i starting in the end point of e{i-1} for i = 2,...,n.
 Morphisms are composed by concatenating edges.
+If D is a diagram with identities, we view $\mathcal{P}(D)$ into a diagram by using the same edges as identities, now viewed as a path of length one.
+Note that this is in conflict with the more natural choice of the empty word as identity edge, which, however, does not fit our application in Remark 8.1.6.
 We are particularly interested in representations in categories of modules.

-Definition 6.1.6.
+Definition 7.1.6.
 Let R be a noetherian commutative ring with unit.
 By R-Mod we denote the category of finitely generated R-modules.
 By R-Proj we denote the subcategory of finitely generated projective R-modules.
-Note that these categories are essentially small by passing to isomorphic objects, so we will not worry about smallness from now on.
-Definition 6.1.7.
+Note that these categories are essentially small, so we will not worry about smallness from now on.
+Definition 7.1.7.
 Let S be a commutative unital R-algebra and $T: D \to R$ -Mod a representation.
 We denote T_S the representation $$D \xrightarrow{T} R$$ -Mod $\xrightarrow{\otimes_R S} S$ -Mod.